-Ms. Chamberlain joined the Samford faculty in 2005 as the International Studies Director and Instructor of Spanish.
+Chamberlain joined the Samford faculty in 2005 as the International Studies Director and Instructor of Spanish.
 In 2008 she moved to the World Languages and Cultures Department to serve full time as Instructor of Spanish and Coordinator for Language Study Abroad.
 She teaches lower and upper division courses including Spanish for Missions; she also coordinates the Language Mission Internships and supervises the Spanish-language Mission Internships.
-While at Samford, Ms. Chamberlain received certification as an Intercultural Development Inventory Qualified Administrator.
-Her professional interests include Latin American and US Latin American literature and cultures, teaching and mentoring persons in the development of intercultural competency skills, theology, diversity and race relations in the US, and creative writing.
-She works with the World Languages and Cultures Department and the International Studies Office to prepare students for long-term, intensive study abroad courses.
+While at Samford, Chamberlain received certification as an Intercultural Development Inventory Qualified Administrator.
+Her professional interests include Latin American and US Latin American literature and cultures, teaching and mentoring persons in the development of intercultural competency skills, theology, diversity and race relations in the US, foreign language pedagogy, and creative writing.
+She works with the World Languages and Cultures Department and the now Global Engagement Office to prepare students for long-term, intensive study abroad courses.

 Prior to coming to Samford, she devoted herself to using her language skills in Christian ministry settings.
 She served for twenty years with the General Board of Discipleship, The United Methodist Church, in the area of leadership development for Hispanic/Latino ministries; she also lived in Santiago de Chile for two years and worked in a professional capacity or as a missions volunteer in various other Latin American countries.
-She continues to do volunteer and consulting work with the National Plan for Hispanic/Latino Ministries, The United Methodist Church and with various agencies of The United Methodist Church in the area of Hispanic/Latino ministry development.
-During the summers 2000-2003 and 2007-2015, she served as the Academic Director and faculty for Garrett-Evangelical Theological Seminary’s Escuela Curso de Estudios (Spanish-language Course of Study for local pastors) where she teaches an introductory theology course in Spanish.
+During the summers 2000-2003 and 2007-2015, she served as the Academic Director and/or faculty for Garrett-Evangelical Theological Seminary’s Escuela Curso de Estudios (Spanish-language Course of Study for local pastors) where she taught an introductory theology course in Spanish.
 She continues to work with various United Methodist institutions, equipping members for cross-cultural ministry, and doing volunteer mission work.

-Ms. Chamberlain is a member of NAFSA (the Association of International Educators), Phi Kappa Phi, Sigma Delta Pi, American Council on Foreign Language Teaching and the Alabama Association of Foreign Language Teachers.
-Her recreational interests include crossword and Sudoku puzzles, mystery novels, and gardening.
-She is currently a Doctor of Education student with the Graduate Theological Foundation, doing research in the area of theology and intercultural competency, and she is also a student in the Basic Graduate Theological Studies (non-degree) program at Garrett-Evangelical Theological Seminary.
-She is the author of Creer, amar, obedecer: El discipulado cristiano en la tradición wesleyana (Discipleship Resources, 2000), co-author with Saúl Trinidad of Módulo II: Programa de Capacitación de Misioneros(as) Laicos(as) y Pastores(as)-Mentores(as)/Module II: Lay Misioner and Pastro-Mentor Training Program (Discipleship Resources, 1997), and co-author with Melanie Lee Carey of Pentecost Journey: Planning Guide for Hispanic/Latino Ministries Revised Edition (Discipleship Resources, 2010).
+Chamberlain is a member of NAFSA (the Association of International Educators), Phi Kappa Phi, Sigma Delta Pi, American Council on Foreign Language Teaching and the Alabama Association of Foreign Language Teachers.
+Her recreational interests include crossword puzzles, mystery novels, and gardening.
+She received her Doctor of Education degree in 2012; and her doctoral project was interdisciplinary, in the areas of theology, pedagogy and intercultural competency.
+She is the author of Creer, amar, obedecer: El discipulado cristiano en a tradición wesleyana (Discipleship Resources, 2000), co-author with Saúl Trinidad of Módulo II: Programa de Capacitación de Misioneros(as) Laicos(as) y Pastores(as)-Mentores(as)/Module II: Lay Misioner and Pastor-Mentor Training Program (Discipleship Resources, 1997), and co-author with Melanie Lee Carey of Pentecost Journey: Planning Guide for Hispanic/Latino Ministries Revised Edition (Discipleship Resources, 2010).
 Her current writing project is an adaptation of Wesleyan discipleship materials for the Instituto de Estudios Wesleyanos—Latinoamérica.

 Degrees and Certifications